rosmur/cpkmetrics/READMe.md

 - **Testing:** `pytest` and `coverage`
 - **Code Quality:** Linting, Formatting through `ruff` Static Analysis through `mypy`.
 Enforced through pre-commmit and GitHub Actions
 - **Documentation:** Docstrings are enforced with `interrogate` at 90% threshold
+- **AI Usage:** No AI was used in the original writing of this repo.
+However, AI usage in PRs and contributions are fine as long as all code and content is human reviewed